- make_signed_source

 subject: source package names separated by spaces

-Any of the lookups in binary_artifacts
+Any of the lookups in binary_artifacts or signing_template_artifacts

 workflow adds corresponding dependencies.
 Promises must include an

-field in their data, and signing template promises must
+architecture field in their data, and signing template promises must

-also include a binary_package_name
+also include a binary_package_name field.

 The list of architectures to run on is the list of architectures that are

-present in both binary_artifacts
+present in both binary_artifacts and signing_template_artifacts,

-intersected with architectures
+intersected with architectures.

 For each architecture and for each artifact from

-matching that architecture, the workflow
+signing_template_artifacts matching that architecture, the workflow

 creates sub-workflows and tasks as follows, with substitutions based on its